leightonpayne/ucph-modi/README.md

 ## How to sign up

-As a UCPH employee or student, you should already be able to access the **Electronic Research Data Archive** (ERDA) service at https://erda.dk/, by clickng **log in**.
+As a UCPH employee or student, you should already be able to access the **Electronic Research Data Archive** (ERDA) service at https://erda.dk/, by clicking **log in**.

 ![log_in](img/log_in.png)